sussmanLab/open-Qmin/INSTALLATION.md

 # Installation {#install}

-# Requirements
+## Requirements

 The current iteration of the code was written using some features of C++11, and was compiled using CUDA-8.0.
 Default compilation is via QT, so you need that, and CMake, too.
 Multirank simulations tested with openMPI 4.0.0

 Note that there is a non-GUI version of the code (particularly intended for running on clusters), in which all of the QT dependencies have been stripped out.
-This is the "noQT" branch of the code in the git repository
+This is the "noQT" branch of the code in the git repository, but it is fairly out of date at the moment

-# Basic compilation
+## Basic compilation

 * cd into build/ directory.
 * $ cmake ..